 - Research jobs and careers.
 Visit the Missouri Connections or MoSCORES websites to understand all the options out there.
-Watch this video to think about what you want to be when you grow up.

 - Interview someone in the type of job you’re interested in to see what a typical day might be like.
-Watch this video to learn tips on how to interview a professional.
-Use this worksheet to help think of questions to ask.

 - Start your first resumé by highlighting your accomplishments and skills.
-Use this worksheet and watch this video to help generate ideas on what to include.

 Establish good habits